-The Hill County Cell Block Museum is open Saturdays beginning April 11th 2026
+The Hill County Cell Block Museum is one of Hillsboro’s most distinctive historic landmarks.

 James Fine - President and Board Chair